How Gmail is Changing Digital Advertising

 The Gmail Ads for this promotion brought in nearly an extra 1,000 conversions, accounting for 15% of the total conversions from all Google paid media.
 Of those Gmail Ads’ conversions, 73% of them were new customers – new email registrations!
 Not only did these campaigns bring in conversions, but out of all the other Google paid ads we ran, the Gmail campaigns converted at the lowest costs.
 Overall, most of the paid media campaigns we ran for this offer were successful, but we – and the client – were pleased to see the outcome of testing out Gmail Sponsored Promotions for this month-long offer.

 I see Gmail Sponsored Promotions as the future opportunity for more brands.
 And yes, that’s why I’m blogging about it, because I believe it’s a game changer.
-If you are concerned about where your accounts are standing or if you have the right combinations of paid media running for your company, contact us for a Paid Media Audit, we’re happy to help you reach your target audience.
+If you are concerned about where your accounts are standing or if you have the right combinations of paid media running for your company, contact us, we’re happy to help you reach your target audience.

 You miss 100% of the shots you don’t take. – Wayne Gretzky